Marlow, Buckinghamshire: Transport

 The A4155 road runs through Marlow town centre, with the A404 lying one mile to the east, the M40 motorway further to the north, and the M4 motorway to the south.

 Marlow is served by a railway station which is the terminus of a single-track branch line from Maidenhead.
 The train service is known as the Marlow Donkey, which was the nickname given to the steam locomotives that once operated on the line.
 There is also a pub with the same name, located close to the railway station.

 Bus services are provided by Arriva Shires & Essex to neighbouring towns, including High Wycombe, Henley-on-Thames and Reading.
+In July 2024, Carousel Buses took over the bus services, after Arriva closed its High Wycombe depot.

+Cycling infrastructure is currently limited to a small number of shared use cycle paths.
+However local charity Transition Town Marlow are campaigning to improve this by allowing cyclists to use footpaths as pedestrian priority; improve and increase the amount of shared use paths and install more cycle racks.

 Education

 Education is provided by several schools, including: